-Project Name Carrington Reserve Off Road Cars Sports Ground Lighting Upgrade Project Number 45 Description Car track - New sports ground lighting, four new poles, new cabli ng, LED light fittings, lights to meet Australian Sta andards for competition.
-Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) ident facility provision is to optimise the use of existing facilities, including not meet training standard are restricted to daylight use hours of capacity of sportsgrounds.
-Lighting upgrades increase ground use Council uses the facility development matrix set out on page 52 of from the recent provision, condition and compliance audits and set of the sports of ling through lighting upgrades.
-Sportsgrounds winly and the installation of sports ground lighting expacity in winter months by 50% by allowing got the SFDP to assess and prioritise sports facility thout lighting or with poor lighting that does has the ability to significantly increase the round use in the evenings from 5pm-9pm. development projects.
-The matrix uses findings Project Scope The project is an upgrade in the standard provision of an existing the P&E Act.
-The project is consistent with the current commun the SFDP.
-Catchment The SFDP does not provide a target ratio for niche sports such as officers.
-The main catchment area for the project has been determined at Area 16, Area 18 and Area 19.
-Cost The nominated project cost of \$277,000 is for capital works only lighting installation at Kevin Flint cost more because 6 light poles orks 2019/20 with a cost of \$282,500.
-Note the
+Project Name Carrington Reserve Off Road Cars Sports Ground Lighting Project Number 45 Upgrade Description Car track - New sports ground lighting, four new poles, new cabling, LED light fittings, lights to meet Australian Standards for competition.
+Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identifies that the strategic approach to address the current and future projected gaps in sporting facility provision is to optimise the use of existing facilities, including through lighting upgrades.
+Sportsgrounds without lighting or with poor lighting that does not meet training standard are restricted to daylight use hours only and the installation of sports ground lighting has the ability to significantly increase the capacity of sportsgrounds.
+Lighting upgrades increase ground use capacity in winter months by 50% by allowing ground use in the evenings from 5pm-9pm.
+Council uses the facility development matrix set out on page 52 of the SFDP to assess and prioritise sports facility development projects.
+The matrix uses findings from the recent provision, condition and compliance audits and assesses each proposed project against set criteria.
+Project Scope The project is an upgrade in the standard provision of an existing infrastructure item.
+The project is an upgrade to an existing facility in line with the provisions of the P&E Act.
+The project is consistent with the current community expectation of what is required to meet its health, safety and well-being in accordance with the SFDP.
+Catchment The SFDP does not provide a target ratio for niche sports such as remote control car race tracks, however, membership and demand will be monitored by Council officers.
+The main catchment area for the project has been determined as the Eastern Main Catchment Area, consisting of analysis and charge areas; Area 14, Area 15, Area 16, Area 18 and Area 19.
+Cost The nominated project cost of \$277,000 is for capital works only.
+Costs are based on the Kevin Flint Pitch 1 & 2 works 2019/20 with a cost of \$282,500.
+Note the lighting installation at Kevin Flint cost more because 6 light poles were installed instead of 4.